linagee/cordova-androidpublisher/README.md

 How does this work?
 ===================

-This plugin uses the Google Play Developer API. (https://developers.google.com/android-publisher/)
+This uses the after_build hook and the Google Play Developer API. (https://developers.google.com/android-publisher/)